 - Two mimeos that make the Smartboard available to all grades

 - Books and materials to update the school’s library

 - Funding for teacher computer education and training

-Through these gifts, the Christ Child Society hopes to create an environment that cultivates a love of learning among students, fostering self-esteem and improving math and reading skills.
+Through these gifts, the Christ Child Society hopes to create an environment that cultivates a love of learning among students, fosters self-esteem and improves math and reading skills.

 - St. Joan Antida High School

 During the 2018-2019 school year, Christ Child Society members, who were certified as children vision screeners by Prevent Blindness Wisconsin, conducted vision screenings at 12 parochial schools in the Greater Milwaukee area – 6 in Fall and 6 in Spring.
 A total of 933 children (pre-school students as well as older identified students) were screened.
 101 students were referred for a complete eye exam.
 For students who qualify financially, Prevent Blindness Wisconsin can provide free eye exams and classes if indicated.